- August 9, 2024

 About

-The Crush House is a single player simulation game.
+The Crush House is a single player casual simulation game with horror, romance, mystery, comedy and others themes.
 It was developed by Nerial and was released on August 9, 2024.
 It received mostly positive reviews from both critics and players.

 The Crush House Review – XOXO